Greater mouse-deer: Reproduction

 Greater mouse-deer breed throughout the year; the female spends most of her adult life pregnant.
 They usually produce one young per birth, after a gestation of 152-155 days.
 Newborn animals are well-developed and immediately able to stand; they are fully active after 30 minutes.
 The young stand on three legs while nursing.
 Both male and female become mature at age 4 1/2 months.
 Their lifespan is up to 14 years.

 Ecology and Conservation

 The major threats to T. napu are overhunting by humans and loss of habitat through rapid deforestation.

 A study on Pulau Ubin, Singapore found that the greater mouse-deer population density spiked to 293 individuals per square kilometre, the highest ever recorded for the species.
 This population boom followed a 2023 African Swine Fever (ASF) outbreak that eliminated over 98% of the island's wild boar population, leading to an "ecological release" from competition and possible predation pressures.
-While the population was already growing due to forest restoration, the ASF event dramatically accelerated this trend, causing an approximate four-fold density increase in just five years.
+While the population was already growing due to forest restoration, the ASF event dramatically accelerated this trend, causing an over four-fold density increase in just five years.